signalfx/signalfx-agent/pkg/monitors/cloudfoundry/README.md

 - https://github.com/cloudfoundry-community/firehose-plugin
 - https://github.com/cloudfoundry/cf-uaac

-### Connecting

 > :warning: The example assumes that the environement is named `wildblueyonder`.

-1. Download the hammer config from https://self-service.isv.ci/
+1. Download the hammer config from https://self-service.isv.ci

 2. Login in CF CLI